ibm-cloud-docs/watsonxdata/lite_plan.md

          | Catalog name | Enter the name of your catalog.
 (The following special characters are not allowed: ! @ # $ % ^ & * ( ) = + : { } < > ? ' \ ; `).|
          {: caption="Register bucket" caption-side="bottom"}

         b. **Register my own** : You can use any existing IBM COS bucket from an existing instance or provision a new instance.
-To provision a new IBM COS instance, see [Create COS instance](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-cos_storage){: external}.
+To provision a new IBM COS instance, see [Create COS instance](watsonxdata?topic=watsonxdata-cos_storage).

     To explore how the {{site.data.keyword.lakehouse_short}} service interacts with the data you bring in, see [Adding your storage and querying data](watsonxdata?topic=watsonxdata-tutorial_prov_custbckt1).